While I grew up playing League of Legends as my main MOBA of choice, I was eventually dragged into the world of Dota 2 by friends in 2015.

 Needless to say, Dota 2 doesn’t shy away from giving limitless opportunities to players and teams.
 With no real time-limit to the game, you’ll experience thrilling wombo-combos and defiant item builds in every match that you play.

-Even with my six years of playing the game, I’m still dumbfounded at a lot of things that I see within the game when facing new items and new champs and it might take another six for me to nail everything down to a tee.
+Even with my six years of playing the game, I’m still dumbfounded at a lot of things that I see within the game when facing new items and new heroes and it might take another six for me to nail everything down to a tee.

 The micro-mechanics are harder than you think